Cluster and Primary Logic Unit

-Compared with Leader vnode, follower vnode has no forwarding or reply confirmation step, means two steps less.
+Compared with Leader vnode, follower vnode has no forwarding or reply confirmation step.
 But writing into memory and WAL is exactly the same.

 Vnode maintains a version number.
-When memory data is persisted, the version number will also be persisted.
+When memory data is persisted, the version number is also persisted.
 For each data update operation, whether it is time-series data or metadata, this version number will be increased by one.

-When a vnode starts, the roles (leader, follower) are uncertain, and the data is in an unsynchronized state.
-It’s necessary to establish TCP connections with other nodes in the virtual node group and exchange status, including version and its own roles.
-Through the exchange, the system implements a leader-selection process.
-The rules are as follows:
+When a vnode starts, its role (leader, follower) is uncertain, and the data is in an unsynchronized state.
+It’s necessary to establish TCP connections with other vnodes in the virtual node group and exchange status, including version and its own role.
+Through the exchange, the system implements a leader-selection process according to standard RAFT protocol.

-With synchronous replication, performance of system will decrease and latency will increase.
-Because metadata needs strong consistency, the default for data synchronization between mnodes is synchronous replication.
+With synchronous replication, the system performance will decrease and latency will increase.
+Because metadata needs strong consistency, the default policy for data replication between mnodes is synchronous mode.

 Caching and Persistence

-Each vnode has its own independent memory, and it is composed of multiple memory blocks of fixed size, and different vnodes are completely isolated.
+Each vnode has its own independent memory composed of multiple memory blocks of fixed size, and the memory of different vnodes are completely isolated.
 When writing data, similar to the writing of logs, data is sequentially added to memory, but each vnode maintains its own skip list for quick search.
-When more than one third of the memory block are used, the disk writing operation will start, and the subsequent writing operation is carried out in a new memory block.
-By this design, one third of the memory blocks in a vnode keep the latest data, so as to achieve the purpose of caching and quick search.
-The number of memory blocks of a vnode is determined by the configuration parameter “blocks”, and the size of memory blocks is determined by the configuration parameter “cache”.
+When more than one third of the memory block are used, the data will be persisted to disk storage, and the subsequent writing operation will be carried out in a new memory block.
+By this design, one third of the memory blocks in a vnode keeps the latest data, so as to achieve the purpose of caching and quick search.
+The number of memory blocks of a vnode is determined by the configuration parameter

 To make full use of the characteristics of time-series data, TDengine splits the data stored in persistent storage by a vnode into multiple files, each file only saves data for a fixed number of days, which is determined by the system configuration parameter